aaljarrah/proofreadable-pdf/README.md

 # Arabic PDF Proofreading Chunker

-A Python utility that intelligently processes large Arabic PDFs (mixed text and scanned pages), applies OCR where needed, and splits content into manageable chunks formatted for ChatGPT proofreading.
+A Python utility that intelligently processes large Arabic PDFs (mixed text and scanned pages), applies OCR where needed, and splits content into manageable chunks formatted for ChatGPT-assisted proofreading review.

 ## Features